elopio/docs/source/includes/_simplifiedAPI.md

 Retrieves the [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond) amount and total Ether required to create a new [Market](#market).

-Note: This function will send a transaction if needed to create the current [Reporting Window](#reporting-window).
+Note: This function will send a transaction if needed to create the current [Fee Window](#fee-window).

 #### **Parameters:**